Stop and seize: Aggressive police take hundreds of millions of dollars from motorists not charged with crimes

 A 40-year-old Hispanic carpenter from New Jersey was stopped on Interstate 95 in Virginia for having tinted windows.
 Police said he appeared nervous and consented to a search.
 They took $18,000 that he said was meant to buy a used car.
 He had to hire a lawyer to get back his money.

 Mandrel Stuart, a 35-year-old African American owner of a small barbecue restaurant in Staunton, Va., was stunned when police took $17,550 from him during a stop in 2012 for a minor traffic infraction on Interstate 66 in Fairfax.
 He rejected a settlement with the government for half of his money and demanded a jury trial.
-He eventually got his money back but lost his business because he didn’t have the cash to pay his overhead.
+He eventually got his money back but lost his business because he didnt have the cash to pay his overhead.

-“I paid taxes on that money.
-I worked for that money,” Stuart said.
-“Why should I give them my money?”
+I paid taxes on that money.
+I worked for that money, Stuart said.

 []